 There are several ways in which to prepare baby food:

 - Boiling – fruits and vegetables can be boiled or simmered.
 However, this using this method could cause the food to lose some of the important nutrients in the water.
 It is best to use the least amount of water and the cooking liquid can be used to thin the food if necessary.
-The crock pot is excellent for making baby food as it needs very little water and is great for making large batches and then freezing.
+A crock pot, like this one, is excellent for making baby food as it needs very little water and is great for making large batches and then freezing.

 - Microwave – this method is a great way to prepare food quickly without having to use a lot of water leaving more of the nutrients baby needs in the cooked product.
 However, some studies have shown that microwave also can destroy a good part of the nutrients, so be a little bit cautious with the microwave oven.